talkable/talkable-docs/source/integration/shopify.rst

 Manual integration
 ------------------

+1. Provide a valid Shopify store URL and choose “Shopify” as your platform during registration process
+2. On the Welcome screen click “I’m a Developer”
+3. Pass Shopify authorization
+4. You will be redirected to your Shopify store, log in and click the install button
+5. After successful installation you will be redirected back to Talkable
+6. Click “Integrate manually“
-1. In your Shopify Admin follow:
+7. In your Shopify Admin follow:

     * Online Store
     * Themes
-    * Click “Customize” near your current theme
-    * Theme actions → Edit code
+    * Actions → Edit code
     * Open `Layout / theme.liquid` file
     * Before closing `</head>` paste the following code: